opendatahub-io/model-registry-operator/docs/deploy-model.md

 Once the model is designed and uploaded to a S3 bucket and "registered" in the Model Registry, user can choose to deploy the model for inferencing.

-It is expected that you have access to Open Datahub Dashboard.
+It is expected that you have access to Open Data Hub Dashboard.
 Using the Dashboard, create or use existing "Data Science Project"

 ![Model Registry](./images/dashboard-home.png)